-CAUTION: Handle block and fixture with substantial care and guidance.
+- CAUTION: Handle block and fixture with substantial care and guidance.
 A block hoist is required.
-Mishandling of a heavy engine block and fixture could result in the dropping of a heavy piece and possible personal injury.
-BE CAREFUL!
+Mishandling of the heavy engine block and fixture could result in the dropping of a heavy piece and possible personal injury.
+BE CAREFUL. - NOTE: F4 main base only, 2-1/2" (502-1-21C) wear pads must be bolted on top of the 4" wear pads when using this fixture.

-The Model 502-1-72B V6/V8 combination air fixture is a fast, simple and universal system to properly and accurately hold most 60 degree and 90 degree V-type engine blocks for cylinder boring.
+The Model 502-1-72 V6/V8 cylinder block air fixture is a fast, simple and universal system to properly and accurately hold most 60 degree and 90 degree V type engine blocks for cylinder boring.

-NOTE: The block must have the main bearing caps in place and torqued.
+The block is most effectively handled with the main bearing caps in place and at least the outboard caps torqued.
 Care must be taken to assure the side contact edge of the locator bar is above the cap split surface.
-A pair of 3/8", 1/2" and 1-3/16" spacers are provided for blocks with large main bearing bores, locate above the main bearing split line.
+A pair of 1/2" and 1-3/16" spacers are provided for blocks with large main bearing bores, to enable the locator to locate above the main bearing split line.